Brett-Kennedy/GeneticDecisionTree/README.md

 if disable mutations and combinations, just have random trees, so not really a genetic algorithm in this case, but can nevertheless generate strong trees, and is much faster.
 Is worth trying both.

+Mutating
+can also rotate nodes, but doesn't tend to work well. future work may improve this.